core-wg/yang-cbor/draft-ietf-core-sid.md

      This module defines the structure of the .sid files.

-     Each .sid file contains the mapping between the different string identifiers defined by a YANG module and a corresponding numeric value called YANG SID.";
+     Each .sid file contains the mapping between each string identifier defined by a YANG module and a corresponding numeric value called YANG SID.";

   revision 2020-02-05 {